Top 5 Greatest Comebacks In UFC History

 Before this fight he was the king of trash talk, stating he would have Anderson Silva on his back more than a hooker with a mortgage.
 But with the colorful metaphors and questionable sportsmanship came a ton of hype for UFC 117, Silva vs Sonnen.
-The fight started out in favor of Sonnen and stayed that way for most of the match.
+The fight started in favor of Sonnen and stayed that way for most of the match.
 Silva struggled on the ground exactly how Sonnen claimed he would.

 This is where Chael Sonnen shines!
 He connected with some vicious strikes.
 But by the end of round 4, Silva threw some solid elbows and was making a comeback, smiling while Sonnen looked distinctly more damaged and distraught.
 In the 5th round, Silva would need a knockout or submission if he hoped to retain his title.

 The last round looked like the others, with Sonnen on top and Silva on his back.